We Love Our Lamb: History

 When efforts to reinvent and reposition lamb as a modern meat for the Australian market started to lose traction, a new challenge arose to "modernise the consumption of lamb".
 In response to the challenge of marketing lamb, in 1999 the MLA began the "We Love Our Lamb" campaign to centralise mainstream cuts and attempted to rekindle consumer demands by appealing to families.

 Summer Lamb ad 2016

 The advertisement, that stars former reporter Lee Lin Chin, is centred around the idea of bringing Australian expatriates home for Australia day.
 The ad serves as a reminding the expatriates that "lamb brings people together" on the national holiday.
-Chin stars as the commander in charge of Project Boomerang and tells of the ill-fated Australia Day 'without a char-grilled chop insight' she had spent in Warsaw in 1996.
+Chin stars as the commander in charge of Project Boomerang and tells of the ill-fated Australia Day 'without a char-grilled chop in sight' she had spent in Warsaw in 1996.
 She vowed that it would never happen again and subsequently built an army composed of Australian icons including the likes of Sam Kekovich, radio personalities Fitzy and Wippa, former Australian rugby union captain Stephen Moore and Australian fast bowler Mitchell Johnson.